sandialabs/suncal/doc/Manual/manual.md

 If the input variables are correlated, these can be entered on the **Correlations** section (see {*@fig:correlation}).
 Correlation coefficients are entered one pair at a time, and must be a value between -1 and +1.
-Right-click the table to add or remove correlation coefficients.
+Use the plus (+) button or right-click the table to add or remove correlation coefficients.

 ![Correlation coefficient entry table](figs/correlations.png){#fig:correlation}